abinit/abinit/doc/developers/abimkdocs.md

 ## How to add a bibliographic reference

-Citations must be in bibtex format and provide enough information so that the python code can generate appropriated links in the website.
+Bibliographic references must be in bibtex format and should provide enough information so that the python code can generate appropriate links in the website.
+The central bibliography database is presently located in `~abinit/doc/abiref.bib`

 For published work with a DOI, we strongly recommend *avoiding* a `cut&paste` from your bibtex files (there are units tests to enforce the presence of particular entries in the bibtex document and your bibtex may not fullfill these requirements).

+Providing bibtex data from the publisher site is a better method.
-If you know the DOI of the article, it's possible to use [BetterBib](https://github.com/nschloe/betterbib) to fetch data from [Crossref](http://www.crossref.org/) and produce the bibtex entry.
+If you know the DOI of the article, it is also possible to use [BetterBib](https://github.com/nschloe/betterbib) to fetch data from [Crossref](http://www.crossref.org/) and produce the bibtex entry.
 BetterBib is available from the Python Package Index, so simply type: